Embracing minimalism this holiday season

 Here are some tips and tricks to help you take a more minimalist approach to gifts this holiday season.
 Your bank account will thank you—and so will the folks on your list!

 - Gift experiences.
-This is an easy one—simply replace the kitchen gadget or umpteenth pair of pajamas you were going to buy with a pair of concert tickets, a meal at a favourite restaurant, or a yoga studio pass.
+This is an easy one—simply replace the kitchen gadget or umpteenth pair of pajamas you were going to buy with a online class, a yoga streaming subscription or ski passes.
 An experience can be an especially great gift if your loved one has a difficult time spoiling themselves (oh hi Mom!).

 - Gift your time.
 If there’s one thing everyone wishes they had more of, it’s quality time.
 Remember giving out homemade “coupons” for special movie nights or washing the dishes when you were a kid?
-Use the money and time you were going to spend on gifts and go visit your loved one instead.
+Use the money and time you were going to spend on gifts and go visit your loved one instead (in accordance with public health guidelines).
 Offer a new parent free weekly babysitting for year.
 Commit to taking Friday afternoons off to make dinner for your kids.
 The possibilities are endless.

 - Gift your skills or labour.
 Are you a talented home chef?
 Handy with vehicles?
 A veteran house painter?
 A writer?
 From a fabulous meal to help with your grandparents’ memoirs, there are probably many services you could provide to someone without the budget or know-how to accomplish a project themselves.